robotfinance/BIX/README.md

 # BIX
-Bitcoin (near) real-time index
+an open, fast and free Bitcoin (near) real-time price index

 <p><b>Our Goal:</b> to build an open source alternative to TradeBlock's XBX (see https://tradeblock.com/markets/index/).
-A proprietary index like XBX could have negative effects, because
+A proprietary index like XBX could have negative effects, because<br>
 1. it can easily be manipulated by a central entity<br>
-2. it can't be rebuilt at your own machine, so it does not only cost more money to consume XBX's feed, it also adds latency to use data via TradeBlock's "proxy server" in NYC</p>
+2. it can't be rebuilt at your own machine, so it does not only cost more money to consume Tradeblock's feed, it also adds latency to use data via TradeBlock's "proxy server" in NYC</p>

 <p><b>Current exchange weighting:</b><br>
 50% Bitfinex, 33,33% Bitstamp and 16,67% Market in Chinese Yen (currently Huobi)<p>